Abu Simbel: Greek graffito

-Historic photographs

 Small Temple

 The temple of Hathor and Nefertari, also known as the Small Temple, was built about 100 m northeast of the temple of Ramesses II and was dedicated to the goddess Hathor and Ramesses II's chief consort, Nefertari.
 This was in fact the second time in ancient Egyptian history that a temple was dedicated to a queen.
 The first time, Akhenaten dedicated a temple to his great royal wife, Nefertiti.
 The rock-cut facade is decorated with two groups of colossi that are separated by the large gateway.
 The statues, slightly more than 10 m high, are of the king and his queen.
 On either side of the portal are two statues of the king, wearing the white crown of Upper Egypt (south colossus) and the double crown (north colossus); these are flanked by statues of the queen.

 Remarkably, this is one of very few instances in Egyptian art where the statues of the king and his consort have equal size.
 Traditionally, the statues of the queens stood next to those of the pharaoh, but were never taller than his knees.
 Ramesses went to Abu Simbel with his wife in the 24th year of his reign.
 As the Great Temple of the king, there are small statues of princes and princesses next to their parents.
 In this case they are positioned symmetrically: on the south side (at left as one faces the gateway) are, from left to right, princes Meryatum and Meryre, princesses Meritamen and Henuttawy, and princes Pareherwenemef and Amun-her-khepeshef, while on the north side the same figures are in reverse order.
 The plan of the Small Temple is a simplified version of that of the Great Temple.